timescale/docs/tutorials/blockchain-query/blockchain-compress.md

 # Set up compression and compress the dataset

-You have now seen how to create a hypertable for your Bitcoin dataset and query it for blockchain data.
-When ingesting a dataset like this is seldom necessary to update old data and over time the amount of data in the tables grows.
-Over time you end up with a lot of data and since this is mostly immutable you can compress it to save space and avoid incurring additional cost.
+You have now seen how to create a $HYPERTABLE for your Bitcoin dataset and query it for blockchain data.
+When ingesting a dataset like this, it is seldom necessary to update old data and over time the amount of data in the tables grows.
+You end up with a lot of data and since it is mostly immutable, you can compress it to save space and avoid incurring additional cost.

-It is possible to use disk-oriented compression like the support offered by ZFS and Btrfs but since TimescaleDB is build for handling event-oriented data (such as time-series) it comes with support for compressing data in hypertables.
+It is possible to use disk-oriented compression like the support offered by ZFS and Btrfs, but since $TIMESCALE_DB is built for handling event-oriented data (such as time-series), it comes with support for compressing data in $HYPERTABLEs.

-TimescaleDB compression allows you to store the data in a vastly more efficient format allowing up to 20x compression ratio compared to a normal PostgreSQL table, but this is of course highly dependent on the data and configuration.
+$TIMESCALE_DB compression allows you to store the data in a vastly more efficient format, allowing up to 20x compression ratio compared to a normal PostgreSQL table, but this is of course highly dependent on the data itself and its configuration.

-TimescaleDB compression is implemented natively in PostgreSQL and does not require special storage formats.
-Instead it relies on features of PostgreSQL to transform the data into columnar format before compression.
+$TIMESCALE_DB compression is implemented natively in PostgreSQL and does not require special storage formats.
+Instead, it relies on the features of PostgreSQL to transform the data into columnar format before compression.
 The use of a columnar format allows better compression ratio since similar data is stored adjacently.
-For more details on how the compression format looks, you can look at the [compression design][compression-design] section.
+For more details on the compression format, see [compression design][compression-design].

-A beneficial side-effect of compressing data is that certain queries are significantly faster since less data has to be read into memory.
+A beneficial side effect of compressing data is that certain queries are significantly faster since less data has to be read into memory.